 I bought mine on Amazon and I believe at Trader Joe’s as well as some good ones too.
 Read a little further to figure out which carrier oil is best for your skin type!

-How to Make DIY Face Serum
+How to Make DIY Face Serum at Home

-Carrier Oils
+Carrier Oils for Face Serum Recipes

-I did a lot of research and the same three kept popping up again and again.
+I did a lot of research and the same three carrier oils kept popping up again and again.
 They all have low comedogenic ratings, meaning it’s very unlikely that they will clog your pores and are similar to the makeup of our skin’s natural sebum, so they work with our skin, instead of against it!

 Jojoba Oil